yochiyochirb/vimrc/README.md

 The one thing at least you have to know about easymotion is:

 - `<Leader><Leader>s` : then type any character for the word you want to move to

+For more information, visit https://github.com/easymotion/vim-easymotion or `:help easymotion`.

 ### vim-easy-align